Thursday, March 26, 2026

 3) And four great beasts came up from the sea, diverse one from another.
 23) The fourth beast will be a fourth kingdom on earth which will be different from all the other (beast) kingdoms and will devour the whole earth and tread it down and crush it

 Daniel 7:24 tells us that the ten horns that arise from the beast, represent ten kings and that the little horn or, antichrist will rise up among them, as an eleventh king.
-Revelation 17:12,13 places the ten kings into the time period of the tribulation to reign and rule over the kingdom.
+Revelation 13:1; 17:12,13 place the ten kings into the time period of the tribulation to reign and rule over the kingdom.
 A horn is not a head, the horns rise from the head of the beast, as kings rise from kingdoms: Daniel 7:20a.
 The heads (kingdoms) and the horns (kings) belong to the beast kingdom; they are part of his genetic makeup.
-The beast is created in the image of the red dragon, who also has seven heads and ten horns.
+The beast is created in the image of the red dragon, who also has seven heads and ten horns: Rev 13:2.

 Beast in the Greek is θηριον which translates to: animal, genetically non-human, living thing.

 The beast is given the male pronouns he, his and him, which often leads to confusion in interpretation, transposing a slain or mortally wounded head (kingdom) for a wounded horn (king).
 It is a head that was mortally wounded, not a horn; a horn is not a head.
-The wounded head becomes the beast kingdom that rises from the sea in Revelation 13:1-4.
+The wounded head becomes the beast kingdom which rises from the abyss with his fatal wound healed and, rises from the sea in Revelation 13:1-4.

-The focus is on the wounded head and the rise of the beast kingdom with the seven heads and ten horns, unraveling its mystery.
+The focus is on the wounded head and the rise of the beast kingdom with the seven heads and ten horns, unraveling his mystery.
 Rev 17:7b

-This unity of beast kingdoms form a fourth kingdom; the beast of ten horns in the latter days.
-This formation of 3 mortally wounded beast kingdoms has the appearance of death, a mortally wounded seventh head.
+The unity of three beast kingdoms form a fourth kingdom; the beast of ten horns in the latter days.
+This formation of mortally wounded beast kingdoms has the appearance of death, a mortally wounded seventh head.
 Out of this kingdom, ten horns will rise.

 The seven heads represent seven world kingdoms that belong to the red dragon - each kingdom is represented by a crown - seven heads / seven crowns - one for each kingdom.
 These kingdoms are given over to the beast once it begins to rise.
 Rev 13:2b